 Harlambos, M. (1998): Sociology: Themes and Perspective, New Delhi: O.U.
 P. Harlambos & Holborn (2000): Sociology, London: Harper-Collins.
 Inkeles, Alex (1987): What is Sociology?
 New Delhi: Prentice-Hall of India.
 Johnson, Harry M. (1995): Sociology: A Systematic Introduction, New Delhi: Allied Publishers.
 MacIver and Page (1974): Society: An Introductory Analysis, New Delhi: Macmillan & co.
 P. Gisbert (2010): Fundamental of Sociology, New Delhi: Orient Blackswan.
-Singh Y. (1983) : Modernisation of Indian Tradition, Jaipur, Rawat Publications.
-Sharma K.L.(1986) : Essays in Social Stratification, Jaipur, Rawat Publications.
-B.A. - 3rd Semester Methods in Social Research Maximum Marks - 100 Theory - 90 Internal Assessment - 10 Time - 3 hours Note: - The Paper setter shall set 8 questions from all the four units with internal choice.
-However, one compulsory question of short answer type (to be answered in 20 - 30 words) and it will cover all the units.
-It will consist of nine sub-questions of two marks each.
-The students will be required to attempt five questions in all.
-All questions will consist of 18 marks each.
-UNIT - I Concepts of Social Research: Nature, Definition and Steps of Social Research; Objectivity and Subjectivity in Social Research UNIT - II Qualitative Methods: Nature & Characteristics of observation, Interview, Case Study, Content Analysis and Social Survey - Their Importance in Social Research UNIT - III Quantitative Methods: Nature & Characteristics; Research Design, Sampling and Hypothesis : Their Nature, Types and Importance of Social Research UNIT - IV Use of Statistics & Computer in Social Research: Classification and Tabulation of Data; Measures of Central Tendency, Mean, Mode & Median; Use of Computer in Data Analysis Readings:
+Singh Y. (1983): Modernisation of Indian Tradition, Jaipur, Rawat Publications.
+Sharma K.L.(1986): Essays in Social Stratification, Jaipur, Rawat Publications.
+B.A. - 3rd Semester Methods in Social Research Maximum Marks - 100 Theory - 80 Internal Assessment - 20 Time - 3 hours Note for paper setter:

+The question paper will consist of four sections containing eight questions with internal choice from each unit i.e. two questions from each unit.
+The candidate will be required to answer five questions in all.
+Four questions will have to be attempted from four units and the fifth question which is compulsory shall be in the short answer type question covering the entire syllabus.
+All the questions shall carry equal marks i.e. 16 each from the units and 5th compulsory question shall be divided in to eight short answer question of 2 marks each i.e. 8x2=16 thus making it the total weightage to 80 marks.
+UNIT - I Concepts of Social Research: Nature, Definition and Steps of Social Research; Objectivity and Subjectivity in Social Research UNIT - II Qualitative Methods: Nature & Characteristics of observation, Interview, Case Study, Content Analysis and Social Survey - Their Importance in Social Research UNIT - III Quantitative Methods: Nature & Characteristics; Research Design, Sampling and Hypothesis: Their Nature, Types and Importance of Social Research Use of Statistics & Computer in Social Research: Classification and Tabulation of Data; Measures of Central Tendency, Mean, Mode & Median; Use of Computer in Data Analysis Readings: